 If you have kids, then it goes without saying that at some point this year they will have a birthday.
 It’s inescapable 😉 Are you going to give them a party?
 Probably.
 Thought about what that party might entail?
 Probably not.
 Nor have we after last year when we had the best kids karaoke party.
 Now we’re all out of ideas.
-So we’re going to trawl the interwebs and wrack our brains to come up with some awesome kids party ideas for your budget.
+So we’re going to trawl the interwebs and wrack our brains to come up with some awesome kids party ideas for your budget, and get your little heroes all dressed up in some awesome kids superhero capes.
 What you’ll need to weigh up is how much time you have vs where you can save money by doing a bit of DIY to make your theme come to life.

 scroll down for awesome ideas to do a Superhero / Pirate / Disney themed party…